pnnl/BIM2RDF/README.md

 (optional)

-Install plugins for Python, SPARQL/Turtle, and dvc.
+Install plugins for Python, SPARQL/Turtle, quarto, and dvc.
 TODO: make a .vscode config